3D Design 4: PRODUCT RESEARCH & CREATION

 - Incorporate your name (or company name) in 3D text

-– Export as a STL file and run on MakerWare to make sure it is a viable object
+- Export as a STL file and submit for printing

-Planning complete, sketches, size of design and STL file is functional.
-Complexity of design
+- size of design and STL file is functional.

 – Make two versions of your object, with variations that will make it appeal to a different group.
 OR